fossas/spectrometer/docs/walkthroughs/analysis-target-configuration.md

         └── requirements.txt
 ```

-For this use case, we are only interested in analyzing:
+And we are only interested in analyzing:

-- any targets under `src/back-end/` and `src/front-end/v2/` directory
+- Any targets under `src/back-end/` and `src/front-end/v2/` directory
-- any targets under `utils/` directory,
+- Any targets under `utils/` directory,
-  - but, excluding only setuptools targets found in `utils/scripts` directory.
+  - But excluding only setuptools targets found in `utils/scripts` directory.
-  - but, excluding any targets under `utils/migration-tests` directory
+  - But excluding any targets under `utils/migration-tests` directory

-To identify, target and its path discovered by fossa CLI, execute: `fossa list-targets` at the root of the project.
+To identify, target and its path discovered by fossa CLI, we can use: `fossa list-targets` command.

-When done, it would produce a list of target and their path:
+When command is executed, it would produce a list of target and their path:

 ```bash
 [ INFO] Found project: yarn@test-suite/browser/